spiderocious/storex/docs/tech-doc.md

 - All passwords are hashed using bcrypt
 - JWT tokens have expiration times
 - Pre-signed URLs have limited validity periods
-- Input validation on all endpoints
+- Comprehensive input validation using Zod schemas
+- Rate limiting to prevent abuse
+- Security headers via Helmet middleware

 ### Access Control
 - Bucket-level isolation using key pairs